 We realize that having a pelvic exam can be emotionally and physically uncomfortable.
 At HealthQ, we offer nitrous oxide to help you relax and lessen the anxiety that you may feel when having a pelvic exam.
 Nitrous oxide is a safe and non-addictive method of providing relaxation and pain reduction.
 If you choose to use it during your pelvic exam, it will be administered by a trained staff member using a sterile mouthpiece that you can easily breathe from.
 The effects wear off within 1-3 minutes of breathing regular air so you will be fine to drive yourself home.
 Nitrous oxide is not covered by insurance and requires an out-of-pocket cost ranging from $25 to $50.
 If you think this may be right for you, please mention this to the HealthQ staff when booking your appointment.

-We may request that your partner/sperm donor provide a semen analysis (The microscopic examination of semen to determine the number of sperm (sperm count), as well as their shape (morphology) and movement (motility).
+We may recommend that your partner/sperm donor obtain a semen analysis.
+We DO NOT offer that service at HealthQ but can provide information on local providers if needed.
+(Semen analysis is a microscopic examination of semen to determine the number of sperm [sperm count], as well as their shape [morphology] and movement [motility].)

 On Your Second Visit